How many off-campus spots will be available for the 2014-2015 academic year?

 What if I'm doing student teaching or an internship next semester - do I have to go through housing selection to live off-campus?

 If you are student teaching or participating in an internship next semester and have less than 3.0 credits, you are considered a part-time student and thus, do not have to live on-campus, according to the Campus Residency Requirement, which can be seen here.
-If you do wish to live off-campus because you are becoming part-time, you should fill out a Request for Commuter Status form.
+If you do wish to live off-campus because you are becoming part-time, you should fill out a Request for Change in Residency Status Form.

 If I want to be a commuter, do I need to go through Housing Selection to get an off-campus spot?

-If you would like to be a commuter next year, you do not have to go through housing selection.
-You can fill out the Request for Commuter Status form and return it to the Office of Residence Life and Housing.
+If you would like to be a commuter next year and you meet the eligibility requirements, you do not have to go through housing selection.
+You can fill out the Request for Change in Residency Status Form and return it to the Office of Residence Life and Housing.